 During the 2015/16 season, he returned to the Metropolitan Opera (Otello, Tosca), to the Lyric Opera of Chicago (Nabucco), to the Oper Frankfurt (Gianni Schicchi), to the Opéra National de Paris (La Traviata) and to Covent Garden (Il Trovatore).
 In 2016/17, Zeljko Lucic sang namely Otello in Zurich and at Covent Garden, Rigoletto at the Paris Opera and Nabucco and Rigoletto at the Metropolitan Opera.
 He also appeared at the Met as a soloist in the Opera’s 50th anniversary Gala.

-Zejlko’s 2017/18 season engagements included, amongst others, his return to the Wiener Staatsoper for Salomé and Macbeth and the Bayerische Staatsoper for Tosca and Simon Boccanegra, as well as to the Paris Opera (Il trovatore) and Covent Garden (Macbeth).
+The following season’s engagements included, among others, his return to the Wiener Staatsoper for Salomé and Macbeth and to the Bayerische Staatsoper for Tosca and Simon Boccanegra, as well as to the Paris Opera (Il trovatore) and Covent Garden (Macbeth).
 He also reprised the title role of Rigoletto at Oper Frankfurt, and appeared again at the Metropolitan Opera in Cavalleria Rusticana & Pagliacci.

 Please note that all modifications made to this biography MUST be confirmed with IMG Artists before it is printed.